HYLD.TO vs HRIF.TO: Income Fund Comparison

 What is the difference between HYLD.TO and HRIF.TO?

 Hamilton Enhanced U.S. Covered Call ETF - Canada is a Diversified Fund.
 Fund is subject to the fees of the underlying portfolio.
 You pay the aggregate fees of all the child ETF's contained within.
 This is 2.37% which is a very high expense ratio.
 Info at: https://hamiltonetfs.com/wp-content/uploads/2025/01/ETF-Facts-HYLD-EN-2025-01.pdf.
 Harvest Diversified Equity Income ETF - Canada is a Diversified Fund.
-ETF is subject to fees of the underlying ETFs in the portfolio.
-MER is 0.95% which is on the higher side.
+MER is 0.99% as per ETF Facts (December 31 2025).
+No management fee charged at fund level - costs reflect the underlying ETF fees.
 Full comparison including Dependability Score is available in the Dependable Income Investing app.

 Which is better for income investors, HYLD.TO or HRIF.TO?

 HYLD.TO: Fund is subject to the fees of the underlying portfolio.
 You pay the aggregate fees of all the child ETF's contained within.
 This is 2.37% which is a very high expense ratio.
 Info at: https://hamiltonetfs.com/wp-content/uploads/2025/01/ETF-Facts-HYLD-EN-2025-01.pdf.
 The inception date for HYLD was February 4 2022.
-HRIF.TO: ETF is subject to fees of the underlying ETFs in the portfolio.
-MER is 0.95% which is on the higher side.
-April 12th 2023 was fund start date.
+HRIF.TO: MER is 0.99% as per ETF Facts (December 31 2025).
+No management fee charged at fund level - costs reflect the underlying ETF fees.
+April 12 2023 was the fund start date.
+Fund is over 3 years old - rounds up to 4 years for scoring.
 Which scores higher on Dependability and Return is available in the Dependable Income Investing app.

 Do HYLD.TO and HRIF.TO pay monthly distributions?

 HYLD.TO: Pays Monthly.
-HRIF.TO: Monthly distributions.
+HRIF.TO: Monthly distributions confirmed from the distribution history.
 Full yield and distribution stability scores for both funds are available in the Dependable Income Investing app.

 See the Full HYLD.TO vs HRIF.TO Comparison